 - Garlic: 2 cloves of freshly minced garlic is all you need.
 You can mince it by hand or use a garlic press if you have one.

 - Cinnamon and Cloves: Just a pinch of these ground spices goes a long way.
-They pair beautifully with the chili powders and Mexican spices, and rounds out all the flavors.
+They pair beautifully with the chili powders and Mexican spices and round out all the flavors.

 - Salt: Store-bought chorizo is often on the salty side, which is why I love it so much!
 I cut down on the salt a little bit since saltiness if often personal preference.
 Be sure to taste and add more salt if you need to once it’s cooked.